Galactic echoes

 Tree-ring structure of Galactic bar resonance

 We identified a "tree-ring structure" in the phase space of the bar's resonance: the resonance grows inside-out with stars captured earlier occupying the core of the resonance.
 We showed that the local stellar metallicity increases monotonically towards the core of the bar's corotation resonance, indicating that the resonance has migrated from the inner galaxy where the metallicity is higher.
-This observation corroborates the bar's spin-down and hence dynamical friction by dark matter.
+This observation corroborates the bar's spin-down and hence the existence of dark matter that must have deprived angular momentum from the bar through dynamical friction.

 Resonance sweeping by a decelerating Galactic bar